 Chart 37 shows several common measures of valuation converted to a common scale for comparability.
 U.S. equity persistently has higher valuations than non-U.S. developed and emerging market equity.
-In the past few months, the valuations for emerging market equity, private real estate, investment grade credit and high yield credit have decreased, while the valuations for other asset classes were relatively stable.
+In the past few months, the valuations for investment grade credit and high yield credit have increased, while the valuations for other asset classes were relatively stable.